-Today’s photos are from the post on this date in 2013 while living in Diani Beach, Kenya when we embarked on a mini-vacation to celebrate our then, one-year anniversary of world travel.
+Today’s photos are from the post on this date in 2013 while living in Diani Beach, Kenya, when we embarked on a mini-vacation to celebrate our first anniversary of world travel.
 See the link here.

-For us, this anniversary lumps the other anniversaries into one special day on Halloween, October 31, wherever we may be in the world at the time.
-That’s not to say we ignore our other anniversaries, but this one signifies our “freedom” in retirement, to see the world on our terms, visiting those places that most appeal to our senses, rather than some preconceived notion of where one “should” go while touring the world.
+For us, this anniversary lumps the other anniversaries into one particular day on Halloween, October 31, wherever we may be in the world at the time.
+That’s not to say we ignore our other anniversaries.
+Still, this one signifies our “freedom” in retirement, to see the world on our terms, visiting those places that most appeal to our senses, rather than some preconceived notion of where one “should” go while touring the world.

-And we’ve continued to experience life on our terms with the exception of the past 7½ months when we’ve been in lockdown in Mumbai, India, waiting for international flights to resume.
-Hopefully, soon that will change and we’ll be able to be on our way once again.
+And we’ve continued to experience life on our terms except for the past 7½ months when we’ve been in lockdown in Mumbai, India, waiting for international flights to resume.
+Hopefully, soon that will change, and we’ll be able to be on our way once again.
 As for any potential celebration of today’s anniversary, life will continue as it has over the past months.
 There isn’t a lot more we can do.